Anthony Alabi: Miami Dolphins

-Alabi was drafted by the Miami Dolphins in the fifth round (162nd overall) of the 2005 NFL Draft by former head coach Nick Saban.
+Alabi was selected by the Miami Dolphins in the fifth round (162nd overall) of the 2005 NFL draft by former head coach Nick Saban.
 The pick used to select him was acquired from the Kansas City Chiefs in the deal that sent cornerback Patrick Surtain to the Chiefs.
 On July 22, the Dolphins signed Alabi to a four-year contract that included a signing bonus of $158,000.

 Alabi was tried at left tackle during training camp, and shortly after returning to practice from an ankle injury he was shifted to right tackle.
 He played in a reserve role during the team's five preseason games, and was inactive for all 16 regular season contests.
 He nursed an elbow injury during November which caused him to miss practice time.

 Alabi saw his first regular season action in 2006, playing in six games during the year.
 He made his NFL debut in a reserve role on October 1 at the Houston Texans.
 He also saw extensive action on December 17 at the Buffalo Bills following injury to Damion McIntosh.

 On February 11, Alabi was one of nine players let go by the Dolphins.